Every organization has at least hundreds, if not thousands, of documents of data continuously created, shared and stored.

 Scribe is your your secret documentation weapon that automatically creates beautiful step-by-step guides by capturing your clicks and keystrokes as you work.

-Document anything without breaking your back taking and editing screenshots, and jotting text into the world's longest word doc — all to compiling them to share with your team members.
+With Scribe's productivity Chrome extension, you can automatically document anything.
+No more manually taking and editing screenshots, and jotting text into the world's longest word doc — all to compiling them to share with your team members.

 Scribe does all of this for you in seconds.
 Here's a Scribe on how to Scribe (that only took 15 seconds to make)!

-And once you're done, you can share your scribes as links, export them into different formats or embed them anywhere.
+And once you're done, you can share your Scribes as links, export them into different formats or embed them anywhere.

 Great documentation doesn't have to take hours.
 Create unlimited Scribes and document as many processes as possible, saving your organization tons of time.